|

 de Pontevedra, Pontevedra

-lines with innumerable references to a rural dream in a setting which invites
+regal, noble lines with countless references to rural retreat in surroundings

-the garden.
-The carved stone staircase which leads to very welcoming bedrooms
+The carved stone staircase is noteworthy, leading to welcoming rooms and

 |